Graduate Plus Loan

 Once the funding has been sent to the University, the Office of Financial Aid will again verify the student's eligibility for payment.
 Then the funds are applied to the student's remaining campus balances, this would include Campus Tuition and Fees, as well as CSUF On-Campus Housing Charges.

-Once the student's account has been paid in full, Student Financial Services (SFS) will mail a check or direct deposit for the remainder the student.
+Once the student's account has been paid in full, Student Business Services (SBS) will mail a check or direct deposit for the remainder the student.

 When you receive your Direct PLUS Loan, you will be contacted by your loan provider.
 Your loan servicer will provide regular updates on the status of your Direct PLUS Loan and will provide you with information on how and when to repay your loan.
 You’ll make payments to your loan servicer using one of several repayment plans available to PLUS loan borrowers.